 You may be required to report sales tax and use tax, depending on the nature of your business.
 More information can be obtained by registering with the Texas Comptroller of Public Accounts.

-To learn more about sole proprietorship and whether this is the appropriate business form for you, please contact us today, and one of our dedicated Business Specialists will be more than happy to assist you.
+To learn more about sole proprietorship and whether this is the appropriate business form for you, please contact us today, and one of our dedicated team will be more than happy to assist you.
 We have the relevant experience to provide you with the appropriate business form best suited for you.